assen-totin/cdn/README.md

 The metadata can be created in two ways:

-- For SQL or MongoDB, you need to provide `auth_value` to be set in the database table or collection, e.g. via JWT.
+- For SQL or MongoDB, `auth_value` must be provided to be set in the database table or collection, e.g. via JWT.
 - For JSON or XML, a request will be send using the chosen transport (Unix, TCP, HTTP) with the file metadata (as in the response when asking to download or delete a file); the response will be ignored.

 ## Concurrent versions